You can get your Career Readiness Certification (CRC) at several of our adult education sites!

 Locating Information – The ability to understand and extract information from graphics such as diagrams, tables, forms, graphs, and charts.

-- increasing chances that graduates will be hired.
+- Increased chances that program graduates will be hired.

-- improving student’s success in entry-level and subsequent jobs.
+- Improving student success into entry-level and subsequent jobs.

 - Aligning curricula to meet the job skills employers need.

 - Providing a workforce development tool that ensures “no worker is left behind.”